Omelicious/Sb3UGS-WIKI/Customisation---adding-a-facial-expression.md

 ![Add_expression_02](https://user-images.githubusercontent.com/104311725/188323343-cac08264-3fcc-4d78-92cf-c1ea12b023bf.png)

 The new blendshape here is at index 81.
 We need to find a free slot in FaceBlendShape MonoBehaviour.
+The list of named expressions for the Character Maker is in abdata\custom\customscenelist\00.unity3d in MonoBehaviour cus_m_ptn.

 ![Add_expression_03 - chara_maker_mouth](https://user-images.githubusercontent.com/104311725/188323593-e861d8dc-8406-40b4-9ed4-3f9ef65650b3.png)